selfagency/strapi-markdown-parser/README.md

 ## Use

 Open your collection or single type's controller file (eg., `./api/{COLLECTION}/controllers/${COLLECTION}.js`), and add the following, substituting your collection or single type's name in the place of `{COLLECTION}`.
-You can specify field names directly, or use the `fieldsByType` helper utility to get the field names matching any specified datatypes.
+You can specify field names directly, or use the `fieldsByType` helper utility to get the fields from the provided model matching the specified datatypes.
 This module uses [Marked](https://marked.js.org/) as its parser, therefore options correspond to the [Marked API](https://marked.js.org/using_advanced#options).

 ```javascript
 // Import parser, helper utility, and collection/component models